 Are pets allowed on West Well Park?
 Yes.
 We allow pets, this is at the park owner's discretion, pets must be well behaved and friendly ensuring that they do not cause any nuisance to other lodge owners.

 What is a pitch fee?
-To occupy a pitch on a park you will need to pay a pitch fee.
-A pitch fee is paid monthly to the site owner.
-The pitch fee will form part of the agreement (your Written Statement) it includes charges to cover the site's basic running costs.
+To occupy a pitch on a park you will need to pay a pitch fee / ground rent, this is the fee you pay to lease the land your lodge is occupying only.

 Is West Well Park licensed?
 Yes.
 West Well Park is licensed by the local authority, benefiting from 12 months access.
 Copies of licences (which may differ between authorities) are available to view upon request.

 Can I live permanently at West Well Park?
 Although it would be lovely to live at West Well Park all year round, lodges are for holiday use only, but with 12 months access.
 Our owners frequently travel down to their lodge at the weekends and spend several weeks here in the summer.
 We do ask owners to provide proof of a permanent address before they purchase their lodge.